tilt41/PyTwitchBot/README.md

 ```
 python run.py
 ```

-Once

 ###### ChatBot commands:
-!follow - shows the last follower
+- !follow - shows the last follower
-!uptime - show stream time
+- !uptime - show stream time

 ###### RaffleBot commands:
-!raffle - Users use this to join raffle
+- !raffle - Users use this to join raffle
-!runraffle - will pick the raffle winner
+- !runraffle - will pick the raffle winner

 ###### FollowBot
 This script will call a file called sound.wav in the same directory so you need to add a sound for new followers